GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 ### Follow and participate in standards bodies

-**_The W3C and IETF develop open standards for all web platforms.They encourage interested parties to discuss and learn about individual standards as well as the web ecosystem at-large._**
+**_The W3C and IETF develop open standards for all web platforms.
+They encourage interested parties to discuss and learn about individual standards as well as the web ecosystem at-large._**